Napsteralltheway/Napsteralltheway/README.md

 -->

 # 💫 About Me:
-I'm currently working on a Bachelor's in Computer science specializing in Cyber Security.
+I'm currently working on a Bachelor's in Computer Science specializing in Cyber Security.

 # 💻 Tech Stack: